 Some companies are forging their own paths by creating unique salary benchmark formulas.
-Github and Buffer are famous for their calculations.
+Gitlab and Buffer are famous for their calculations.
 They combine location-based, location-independent, and additional factors to ensure fairness in compensation.

-Both Github and Buffer are also very transparent about their employees’ earnings.
+Both Gitlab and Buffer are also very transparent about their employees’ earnings.
 Buffer publishes each employee’s exact salary openly every year.

 While creating a workable formula requires effort, many companies may find it appealing in the long run.
 Particularly big businesses operating across jurisdictions will find it helpful to remain compliant and retain talent.

 In addition to wage regulations, most countries require employees to be paid in their local currency.
 Not doing so can run the risk of non-compliance charges.

 You will also need to be aware of currency fluctuations.
 Fixed exchange rates can be stipulated in the employment contract to help mitigate in cases of severe inflation and fluctuation.
 Gitlab has included this in their salary benchmark formula.

 The greatest gift of remote employment is an infinite and diverse talent pool.
 Whatever salary benchmark option you choose, Omnipresent can help you employ the best talent anywhere in the world.